testfairy/docs/docs/0150_TestFairy_Dashboard/700_Testers_Dashboard.md

 6. Install the configuration profile previously downloaded.

-7. After install is complete, you will be directed to review the troubleshooting results.
+7. After the installation is complete, you will be directed to review the troubleshooting results.